newgraduatetechcollective/ngtc.tech/README.md

 # ngtc.tech
-Website for New Graduate Student Collective
+Website for New Graduate Tech Collective